svasamse/pizza-shop/README.md

 * service - All data manipulation logic will be handled by the class(es) defined in this package
 * exception - All application related exceptions are defined here

-The process of sorting the toppings is as follows.
+The process of sorting the pizzas is as follows.
-* Read the toppings related to the order from the given file and convert it into an `Order` object
+* Read the pizzas related to the order from the given file and convert it into an `Order` object
-* Sort the collected toppings based on the name, and time the topping was added (in case the same topping has been added more than once)
+* Sort the collected pizzas based on the name, and time the pizza was added (in case the same pizza has been added more than once)
-* The sorted toppings for the order will then be outputted to a file
+* The sorted pizzas for the order will then be outputted to a file

 ## Running the program
 To build the project run the following command in the command line